mitya33/cfimp/README.md

 Desdemona	Johnson	refa-67890
 ```

-If for some reason all our authors have the same face and photo, we can even specify this at runtime with a merge value (see `mergevals`):
+If for some reason all our authors have the same face and photo, we can even specify this at runtime with a merge value (ee [Merge and default values](#user-content-merged-and-default-values)):

 ```
-npx cfimp --space:12345 -model:authors -locale:en-GB -mergevals:authoBioPhoto=refa-12345
+npx cfimp -space:12345 -model:authors -locale:en-GB -mergevals:authoBioPhoto=refa-12345
 ```

 ## Merged and default values